RobCranfill/pi-wx-station/README.md

 Note that the RFM radio also uses the SPI bus so you have to avoid using its chip select line, D5 (SPI0 CS) :-/

-The Adafruit RFM parts use the so-called ISM "no-license" band at 915MHz.
-See https://en.wikipedia.org/wiki/ISM_radio_band

 ## Thoughts

 Initially the radio would miss occasional packets, when we used the default power settings.